The 9 Best Folding Bikes for Heavy & Tall Riders

 • Price: from $1,000 to $1,500

 Alright, let me tell you about the Montague Paratrooper Pro folding bike.
-Now, I gotta say, I’m not exactly in the best shape, I could lose a few pounds, so when I first saw this bike I was a bit skeptical.
+Now, I gotta say, I’m not exactly in the best shape.
+I could lose a few pounds, so when I first saw this bike, I was a bit skeptical.
 But let me tell you, it handled my weight like a champ.

 One of the things I really appreciated about the Paratrooper Pro was its sturdy build.
 This thing is built like a tank, and it’s clear that it’s designed to take a beating.
-The 27-speed Shimano drivetrain was smooth and responsive, and the disc brakes provided plenty of stopping power.

-But, as much as I liked the build and the drivetrain, the thing that really impressed me was the folding mechanism.
-Now, I’ve tried a few folding bikes in my time, but this thing was a breeze to fold up.
+Now, I’ve tried a few folding bikes in my time, but this one was a breeze to fold.
 It only took a minute or two, and the folded size was surprisingly compact.

 All in all, I was impressed by the Montague Paratrooper Pro.
 It’s a well-built, sturdy folding bike that’s perfect for heavier riders like me.
-Just be prepared for the weight and the price, but the folding mechanism and the durability of the bike definitely make up for it.

-Premium: Brompton C Line Explore
+5. Brompton C Line Explore

 best brompton for tall heavy riders